JudeA94/CV/README.md

 ## Work Experience

-**Holloway School** (September 16 to July 17)
+**Holloway School** (Sept 2016 to July 2017)
 Mathematics teaching assistant

 Full-time tutor and teaching assistant at Holloway School, working with small groups of students or as an aid to the teacher in the classroom.
 Responsible for teaching booster classes to students in small groups to help them in their GCSEs.

-**Woodhouse College** (September 18 to August 22)
+**Woodhouse College** (Sept 2018 to Aug 2022)
-Teacher of mathematics
+Teacher of Mathematics

 Full-time teacher and pastoral tutor at Woodhouse College, working with 16-18 year old A-level students.
-Responsible for teaching A-level maths and further maths, guiding students through the UCAS process and delivering the pastoral program.
-I also co-ran the booster catch up program to help struggling students and boost high achieving students to achieve the grades they needed for their future plans.
+Responsible for teaching A-level Maths and Further Maths, guiding students through the UCAS process and delivering the pastoral program.
+I also co-ran the booster catch up program to help struggling students post-covid.

 ## Skills